About

 A note on politics and art (honesty ahead, you have been warned)

 I am an artist.
 It is the prime directive of an artist to take note of the social issues of their time, whether consciously or subconsciously.
 These issues could become the subject of one or more bodies of work, or they could simply inform decisions made regarding the artist’s other content or livelihood as a whole.
-Personally, as a white male in today’s society — and as part of a generation that is increasingly outspoken — I feel a deep-seated responsibility to showcase these issues; if not to drive social change singlehandedly, then to get my thoughts out of my rather crowded brain.
+I recognize that while queer and disabled, I am a white, cisgender male (that is, only a few standard deviations off from the norm).
+As such, as part of a generation that is increasingly outspoken, I feel a deep-seated responsibility to showcase societal issues; if not to drive social change singlehandedly, then to get my thoughts out of my rather crowded brain.
 My beliefs are my own, but I will not apologize for them.
 Basic human rights shouldn’t be an argument, period.